tomsoderlund/programmatic-animations/README.md

 ## Learn more

-- For more information on [how to draw with HTML5 Canvas, see this example](https://codepen.io/tomsoderlund/pen/Gdjrdx).
+- For more information on [how to draw with HTML Canvas, see this example](https://codepen.io/tomsoderlund/pen/Gdjrdx).